A groupoid approach to the equivariant coarse Baum--Connes conjecture: Localization algebras and -theory

 is a locally compact Hausdorff space equipped with a continuous anchor map $\rho: X_d \to \beta(X/\Gamma)$, extended by the map $(X \times P_d(X))/\Gamma\to X/\Ga$, defined by $[x, w]\mapsto [x]$. \end{Lem}

 \begin{proof} Because the $\Gamma$-action on $X$ is free and proper, the diagonal right action on $X \times P_d(X)$ is also proper and free.
-Consequently, the quotient space $Z_d = (X \times P_d(X))/\Gamma$ is a locally compact Hausdorff space, equipped with the quotient metric.
+Consequently, the quotient space $Z_d = (X \times P_d(X))/\Gamma$ is a proper metric space, equipped with the quotient metric.
 By taking the uniform compactification of the locally compact Hausdorff quotient $Z_d$, we have that $\beta_u(Z_d)$ is a compact Hausdorff space.

-Since $W_R$ is $\Gamma$-invariant, its quotient $W_R/\Gamma$ is a closed subset of $Z_d$.
+Since $W_{R,d}$ is $\Gamma$-invariant, its quotient $W_{R,d}/\Gamma$ is a closed subset of $Z_d$.
 Therefore, its closure in the uniform compactification $\beta_u(Z_d)$ is a compact Hausdorff space, and $X_d$ (as a union of these closures) is a locally compact Hausdorff space.

 The projection map $p_1: X \times P_d(X) \to X$ is uniformly continuous and $\Gamma$-equivariant.
 It descends to a uniformly continuous map $\widetilde{p}_1: Z_d \to X/\Gamma$.
 By the universal property of the uniform compactification, $\widetilde{p}_1$ extends uniquely to a continuous map on the compactifications $\overline{p}_1: \beta_u(Z_d) \to \beta_u(X/\Gamma)$.
 Because $X$ is uniformly discrete with bounded geometry, any bounded function on $X/\Gamma$ is uniformly continuous, making $\beta_u(X/\Gamma)$ naturally identified with $\beta(X/\Gamma)$.
 The restriction of $\overline{p}_1$ to $X_d$ provides the required continuous anchor map $\rho: X_d \to \beta(X/\Gamma)$. \end{proof}